Search

 Once you find relevant content, it’s time to ask a pretty important question: does this piece of content have many quality backlinks?
 To answer that, you will most likely need an SEO tool.
 We like Ahrefs.

 Ahrefs has three functions that help us dig out what we are looking for: Site Explorer, Content Explorer, and Keyword Explorer.
 All three are used for advanced search operations.
 Accordingly, you can find the exact number of backlinks a piece of content has, the kinds of domains they get these links from (authority, relevance), and so on.
+Additionally, you can explore backlink management tools which can help you streamline the process.

 2. Create bigger & better content for the same topic